joemoose/dungeoneers.d20/docs/character.md

 If you would prefer to pick from a standard starting equipment set, select one of the following archetypes:

-- **Fighter**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, hauberk, helmet, spear, and 10 coins
+- **Fighter**: adventuring gear, travel rations, a dagger, hauberk, helmet, spear, and 10 coins
-- **Healer**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 10 coins
+- **Healer**: adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 10 coins
-- **Magic-User**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, three spell tablets, and 10 coins
+- **Magic-User**: adventuring gear, travel rations, a dagger, three spell tablets, and 10 coins
-- **Ranger**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, helmet, shortbow and a quiver of arrows, loyal animal companion, and 10 coins
+- **Ranger**: adventuring gear, travel rations, a dagger, helmet, shortbow and a quiver of arrows, loyal animal companion, and 10 coins
-- **Rogue**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, two daggers, helmet, and 10 coins
+- **Rogue**: adventuring gear, travel rations, two daggers, helmet, and 10 coins
-- **Scholar**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, a bottle of fine wine, a bag of books, a spell tablet, and 10 coins.
+- **Scholar**: adventuring gear, travel rations, a dagger, a bottle of fine wine, a bag of books, a spell tablet, and 10 coins.

 !!! note